Cryptographic Specifications of CryptPeer

 end function

-Annex C – Segmentation Policy Profiles
+Annex C – Public Segmentation Profiles

 Segmentation policies define the segments required to obtain K_seg: